Peony is a beautiful flower, but it tends to be choosy, and the blooming depends heavily on how it is cared for.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Pink peony by Amanda Mabry ★ under Pixabay license
+Pink peony (also on social media) by Amanda Mabry ★ under Pixabay license

 Peony bed, staked by Elena under Pixabay license